Reyonodes/reyodashboard/README.md

 ## ⚠️ Warning

 The usage of this dashboard, Reyodash, is not permitted freely.
 To use Reyodash, you must obtain permission from the developers/authoritarians of Reyo.
-Permission should be obtained in a legal document, explicitly stating that the name "Reyodash" is permitted to be used in conjunction with this dashboard.
+Permission should be obtained in a legal document, explicitly stating that the dashboard ( "Reyodash" ) is permitted to be used in your website/host etc.

 Unauthorized use of Reyodash without proper permission may result in legal action.